mblackonline/mblackonline.github.io/_posts/2023-10-26-Raspberry Pi: Setting up Unattended-Upgrades with Email Notifications.md

 sudo systemctl restart postfix
 ```

 ### 19. Now - let's test to see if unattended-upgrades can send email notifications.
-To do this, run the following command in your terminal:
+To do this, run the following command:

 ```bash
 sudo unattended-upgrades -d